 Toward the end of high school I was intensely drawn to two crafts: writing and photography.
 My passion for both crafts has only grown deeper and stronger over the years.
-My goal is to keep writing till my fingers fall off and to keep photographing till I'm too old and blind to see through the viewfinder.
-In the in between times I'll keep teaching and learning and growing.
+My goal is to keep writing till my fingers fall off and to keep photographing for as long as I can.

-I've been taking pictures for a long time; it's only recently that my approach has changed to actually creating them.
-There is a big difference between the two approaches and my portraits should be testimony to the more creative approach.
+I've been taking pictures for a long time; it was only a few years ago that my approach changed to actually creating them.
+There is a big difference between the two approaches and my portraits and my photos of bees should be testimony to the more creative approach.

 I'm glad my parents took a risk in my interest because it's allowed me to share with others a small sliver of my vision of our place in this world.
 It's a vision that I'm continually shaping and honing.